-CTE 5120 Curriculum Development Theory in Career and Technical Education (3) Assists the classroom teacher, administrator, or industry trainer in developing curriculum from a global perspective.
-Includes curriculum planning and creating, and evaluating curriculum models.
 CTE 5200 Improvement of Instruction (2) Designed for teachers and prospective teachers of business and distributive education.
 Present methods of teaching leading to better organization and presentation of these courses in the secondary school.
 Will be offered on alternate years with subtitles-skills, basic business, and distributive education.
-Prerequisite: departmental consent.
-CTE 5231 Special Problems Business/Distributive Education (1-3)
+Prerequisite: Departmental consent.

-Designed to develop some aspect of business education or distributive education.
+CTE 5231 Special Problems Business/Distributive Education (1-3) Designed to develop some aspect of business education or distributive education